Ben graduated from Queen’s University in the spring of 2017 with a Bachelor’s Degree in Mechanical Engineering.

 In Jack’s undergraduate studies, he found an interest in mechanical design and was a key member of the Queen’s Supermileage team.
 His main projects were to design and manufacture the drivetrain, and to tune the engine to increase fuel economy.
 For industry experience, Jack has completed three summer internships with Canadian Natural Resources as a field engineering student.
 During this time, he was able to operate and increase, both natural gas and heavy oil production.

 Jack is now working with Dr. Kim and Pratt and Whitney Canada on topology optimization in metal additive manufacturing.
 Outside of work, Jack enjoys hockey, golf, 3D printing, and travelling.

 Bill graduated from Queen’s University at Kingston with a Bachelor’s Degree in Mechanical Engineering specializing in Material Science (B.A.Sc.) in Spring 2017.
 He is now pursuing a Master’s Degree (M.A.Sc.) under the supervision of Dr. Il Yong Kim in the Structural and Multidisciplinary System Design (SMSD) Group.

 During his Undergraduate studies, Bill mentored a local FIRST robotics team for three years; a program which he participated in as a high school student.
-He was also on the executive committee for the Queen’s Global Energy Conference which brought together many students and leaders in the energy field for a three-day conference.
+He was also on the executive committee for the Queen’s Global Energy Conference which bought together many students and leaders in the energy field for a three day conference.
 Bill has spent time working at AECOM Canada Ltd. as a Business Development Assistant and Noise/Acoustics Intern.
 He also served as a Sustainability Office Intern working on various sustainability and engineering projects at Physical Plant Services at Queen’s.